dogweather/forkful/content/en/haskell/numbers/rounding-numbers.md

 weight: 13
 ---

-## What & Why?

-Rounding numbers means adjusting them to the nearest integer or specified decimal place.
-Programmers round numbers to control precision, tailor outputs for user presentation, or reduce computation costs for floating-point operations.

 ## How to:
 Haskell uses the `round`, `ceiling`, `floor`, and `truncate` functions from the `Prelude` for rounding operations.

 ```haskell